- 3 cups sugar

 - In a large bowl, beat cream cheese and butter until smooth.
-Beat in cocoa and liqueur.
+Add cocoa and liqueur; mix well.
 Gradually beat in confectioners’ sugar until light and fluffy.
 Frost top and sides of cake.
 Store in the refrigerator.
 Yield: 16 servings.

 Reviews forRaspberry Chocolate Cake